xrdocs/cloud-scale-networking/_tutorials/ncs5500-things-to-know.md

 ### Products, ASICs and route scale

-With Qumran-MX, Jerico, Jericho+ with Jericho-scale, Jericho+ with large LPM, with or without eTCAM, it's not easy to remember which ASIC is used in the various LC and systems and what is the routing scale they can reach.
+With Qumran-MX, Jericho, Jericho+ with Jericho-scale, Jericho+ with large LPM, with or without eTCAM, it's not easy to remember which ASIC is used in the various LC and systems and what is the routing scale they can reach.

 The following chart will help clarifying it: